RoanokeParkElms/call-to-action/index.md

 ## Dutch Elm Disease threatens our elm trees

 It's almost impossible to imagine the area around Roanoke Park without its glorious elm trees.
 But Dutch Elm Disease could wipe all of them out in a single season.
 The only way to protect the trees is a fungicide inoculation every three years by a licensed arborist.
-Each tree costs between $600 and $975 to inoculate; our goal is to raise $9,500 to keep the trees healthy for the next three years.
+Each tree costs between $600 and $975 to inoculate; our goal is to raise $11,000 to keep the trees healthy for the next three to six years.

 ## How to help